 When we have collected your personal information, we use it to provide you with services appropriate to your needs.
-Muscular Dystrophy SA may disclose some of your personal information in circumstances where it is –
+MDA may disclose some of your personal information in circumstances where it is –

-- required by law (eg to the Australian Taxation Office), and
+- as required by law (eg to the Australian Taxation Office), and

-In all other cases, Muscular Dystrophy SA will only disclose personal information it has collected about you to another person or service provider when consent has been provided by the client or the client’s authorised representative (see the Consent to Disclose Information form).
+In all other cases, MDA will only disclose personal information it has collected about you to another person or service provider when consent has been provided by the client or the client’s authorised representative (see the Consent to Disclose Information form).

-Muscular Dystrophy SA relies on the accuracy of the information you provide.
-If you think that Muscular Dystrophy SA holds information about you that is incorrect, please contact us as set out above, and at your request, we will take reasonable steps to update our records.
+MDA relies on the accuracy of the information you provide.
+If you think that MDA holds information about you that is incorrect, please contact us as set out above, and at your request, we will take reasonable steps to update our records.
 If we decline to correct our records for any reason, we will provide you with details of those reasons.

 We will then locate the information and make arrangements to give you access.
-Muscular Dystrophy SA may charge you our reasonable costs incurred in providing you access to information held about you.
+MDA may charge you our reasonable costs incurred in providing you access to information held about you.
 However, we do not charge a fee for making a request for access.